astronomer/docs/learn/use-case-llm-customer-feedback.md

 This project contains two DAGs, one for the MLOps pipeline and one DAG to delete the index in OpenSearch for testing purposes.

-The [`analyze_customer_feedback` DAG](https://github.com/astronomer/use-case-llm-customer-feedback/blob/main/dags/analyze_customer_feedback.py) ingests data from the mock API and loads it into OpenSearch.
+The [`analyze_customer_feedback` DAG](https://github.com/astronomer/use-case-llm-customer-feedback/blob/main/dags/analyze_customer_feedback.py) ingests data from the mock API and loads it into an [OpenSearch index](https://opensearch.org/docs/latest/im-plugin/index/).
 The DAG then uses the Cohere API to get sentiment and embeddings for a subset of the customer feedback returned by a keyword OpenSearch query.
 The embeddings and sentiment analysis scores are ingested back into OpenSearch and a final query is performed to get the positive feedback most similar to a target testimonial.
 The DAG ends by printing the retrieved testimonial to the logs.

 ![Screenshot of the Airflow UI Grid view with the Graph view selected showing a successful run of the full use case DAG with 17 tasks.](/img/examples/use-case-airflow-cohere-opensearch_full_dag.png)